NIV Major Errors, Eph. 1-3 CLICK TITLE FOR AUDIO

 - Ephesians 1:11 Authorized King James Version “in whom also we have obtained an inheritance, being predestinated according to the purpose of him who worketh all things after the counsel of his own will:

 - Ephesians 1:11 New International Version “In him we were also chosen,[a]having been predestined according to the plan of him who works out everything in conformity with the purpose of his will,”

 There are two major problems here.
-First, we were predestinated to obtain an inheritance, not to be saved (see the weekly question on predestination https://www.my3bc.com/1295/can-you-give-me-a-brief-explanation-of-predestination/).
+First, we were predestinated to obtain an inheritance, not to be saved (see or listen to the radio broadcast on Biblical Predestination).
 Second, we were not “chosen, having been predestined…” That is the false doctrine of Unconditional Election supported in the NIV.
 The reference to “an inheritance” is removed completely in the NIV making you think that God predestined the chosen to be saved.

 The NIV says that you were included in Christ “when you heard… the gospel.”
 That’s not true.
 There are many who have heard the gospel, who are still not in Christ, because they have not “trusted” Jesus Christ, as the KJV says.
 The way the NIV is worded lends credibility to the false Calvinistic doctrine of Irresistible Grace.
 Calvinists, whether they realize it or not, because of their doctrine of Total Depravity, believe that you must be born again before you can believe.
 In the NIV, the changes in Eph 1:13 conveniently support this error.